metallurgical/codeigniter-htaccess/README.md

-codeigniter-htaccess
+Codeigniter .htaccess
 ====================

-htaccess for top level domain &amp; subdomain
+This is example htaccess for top level domain &amp; subdomain